undefinedAlison Crum 2025

 How will the course be taught, and will any preparation be required?

-There is no specific preparation needed for this course, except to make sure that your instrument(s) is in good playing condition, and able to be tuned quickly.
+There is no specific preparation needed for this course, except to make sure that your instrument(s) is in good playing condition and able to be tuned quickly.

 Will music be provided in advance of the course?

 Helpful resources: IMSLP has a wide range of parts and scores.
-Benslow Library now has a good selection of viol consort music which may be borrowed during the course.
+Benslow Library has a good selection of viol consort music which may be borrowed during the course.

 Is there anything I need to bring?